 The Daily Fandom: What was the thought process as you are writing for the show?
 Did it come naturally to tackle the aforementioned themes or was it connected to what was happening at the time?
 How did you create a theme to tackle each episode or set of episodes?
-Was there ever a time where the studio, production, or team said, “This won’t work.”
+Was there ever a time where the studio, production,

 I think I answered all these earlier.

 TDF: (He did.)

 The Concept Of A Show-Within-A-Show

 The Daily Fandom: Was it fun to have a spy show-within-the-show format of Silverstone to play with each week?
 Did that make each episode and day exciting to be a part of?

 Kalish: When Shawn and I came on the show, there was no show within the show.
 They showed a few shots of Jett filming his series, but it was a junior high school kid with some high tech gear like skates or skateboards.
 Shawn and I, in our early talks, knew we wanted to ramp up the series within the series.
 So I came up with the Silverstone world and the good guys and the bad guys.
 Artemis, the head of Silverstone’s organization, was an homage’ to Artemis Gordon of Wild, Wild West fame.
 It took a while to cast our actor Nigel Shawn Williams.